chakrabortyrajatsubhra/chakrabortyrajatsubhra.github.io/README.md

 ## 💡 News
+-  I will be giving a contributed talk in Room 213 of Music City Centre, Nashville, TN, of the DemoDiv CVPR workshop on June 11th at 11:45 AM.
--  BiasMap: Can Cross-Attention Uncover Hidden Social Biases?" has been accepted at the CVPR 2025 [DemoDiv Workshop!](https://sites.google.com/view/cvpr-2025-demodiv/home?authuser=0) This is my first collaborative work with Dr. Depeng Xu and Dr. Cori Faklaris
+-  [BiasMap: Can Cross-Attention Uncover Hidden Social Biases?"](https://openreview.net/pdf?id=rkp2te25Wf) has been accepted at the CVPR 2025 [DemoDiv Workshop!](https://sites.google.com/view/cvpr-2025-demodiv/home?authuser=0) This is my first collaborative work with Dr. Depeng Xu and Dr. Cori Faklaris
 - [TruthLens](https://arxiv.org/abs/2503.15342) preprint is out now!
 - 🤌 [LLAVIDAL](https://adl-x.github.io/) is accepted to CVPR 2025!!!
 See you soon Nashville!
 - A short version of [LLAVDIAL](https://drive.google.com/file/d/1KrCkEWpLn0zsupdiwXFYlsZ3N9tEsKSi/view) got accepted in [MAR workshop](https://marworkshop.github.io/neurips24/) and [VLM workshop](https://video-and-language-workshop-2024.webflow.io) in NeurIPS 2024!!